skip to main content

 Please read the relevant guidance notes to assist you in filling out the application form -

-Applications can be lodged and emailed to consentadvisor@hbrc.govt.nz or physically to any of our office.
+Applications can be lodged and emailed to consentadvisor@hbrc.govt.nz or delivered by hand to any of our offices.
 Please check the front page of your applications Form A for full lodgement instructions.

 You can contact a Consents Advisor by telephoning +64 6 835 9200 or emailing us at consentadvisor@hbrc.govt.nz.
 We will be happy to answers any questions about the consenting process.